Skip to main content

 Supported research should be about other societies rather than simply conducted in other societies.
 Applications will be accepted from any discipline as long as it deals with international or global issues, cross-national comparisons, or research on particular societies and also has a substantial human or societal dimension.
 Implications for public policy should be made explicit.

-Applications are due no later than Sunday, March 19, 2023.
-Please send all application materials to iiprogram@ucsd.edu.
+Applications are due no later than Monday, March 18, 2024.
+Please complete an application via Microsoft Forms.

 Criteria for Selection: